Rionegro, Colombia Guide

 Day Trips

-Approximately 15 minutes by bus or car Santa Elena is a charming town known for its flower farms (fincas silleteras) and the tradition of the silleteros, who create elaborate flower arrangements carried on their backs during the annual Flower Festival in Medellín.
-Visit a flower farm, hike in the surrounding hills, and enjoy the cooler climate.
+Approximately 45 minutes - 1.5 hours by bus or taxi from Rionegro Santa Elena is a charming town known for its flower farms (fincas silleteras) and the tradition of the silleteros, who create elaborate flower arrangements carried on their backs during the annual Flower Festival in Medellín.
+Visit a flower farm to learn about the process of growing and arranging flowers, and enjoy the beautiful scenery of the surrounding mountains.

-Approximately 30 minutes by bus or car Medellín
+Approximately 2 hours by bus or car from Rionegro Jardín

 Travel Time